hshsky2000/hshsky2000/README.md

 ### Hi there 👋 I'm Sun
 I'm a full stack developer with a background in hospitality industry.
-In my free time I love travel#✈️#and play tennis🎾
+In my free time I love travel ✈️ and play tennis 🎾
 ### Talking about Personal Stuffs:

   👨🏻‍💻 I’m currently working on a restaurant review application;